Obtaining Informed Consent

 Consent for Photographs and Videotapes to Be Published or Disseminated Publicly

 Sample Photo or Video Release Form (download and edit to fit your research project)

 Subjects must sign a photo or video release form if the goal of one’s research is to create a film, video art, or webpage, or if published work (book, articles, or reports) will contain research subjects’ images.
 The photo or video release form is separate from the consent form or script.
 To be clear, the researcher must obtain consent from the research subject to be video-taped or photographed in the general consent form/script before research begins.
-A specific photo or video image release form, on the other hand, should be signed by the participant directly before photographing or video recording begins or, if the researcher prefers, and if general consent to be photographed/videotaped was obtained at the beginning of research, at the time that they are organizing the visual images/footage for presentation.
+In addition, a specific photo or video image release form should be signed by the participant either directly before photographing or video recording begins or, if more suitable, when the researcher is organizing visual images/footage for presentation.